FirebaseExtended/firepad/docs/index.md

 * `test/` - Jasmine tests for Firepad (many of these were borrowed from ot.js).

 ## Firepad Website
-The website is checked into the [gh-pages](https://github.com/firebase/firepad/tree/gh-pages) branch of the Firepad repository.
+This website is checked into the [gh-pages](https://github.com/firebase/firepad/tree/gh-pages) branch of the Firepad repository.
 Most of it is static HTML, but the docs page is generated from Markdown using jekyll.